Advanced MVP · Rust-native

 Standing on the shoulders of DuckDB and Apache Spark

 DuckDB set the bar for embedded analytics — a single binary with vectorized execution.
-Apache Spark defined the API surface and deployment model for distributed compute. spark-rust adds the same engine in both lanes: one Rust query engine, three packagings, sharing the same analyzer, optimizer rules, physical plans, spill operators, and MLlib bindings.
+Apache Spark defined the API surface and deployment model for distributed compute. spark-rust adds the same engine in multiple lanes: one Rust query engine, four packagings, sharing the same analyzer, optimizer rules, physical plans, spill operators, and MLlib bindings.

 In-process Python